vyos/vyos-documentation/docs/configuration/interfaces/wireguard.rst

 .. opcmd:: show interfaces wireguard wg0 summary

   Show info about the Wireguard service.
-  Also shows the latest handshake.
+  It also shows the latest handshake.

   .. code-block:: none